What would it be like to experience an alcohol-free childhood?

 Children from three schools across Edinburgh worked with us to bring the perspective of primary-school-age children into emerging discussion and action on an alcohol-free childhood.

 The consultation was commissioned through a commitment – expressed in the Scottish Government’s Alcohol Framework 2018: Preventing Harm – to put the voices of children and young people at the heart of developing preventative measures on alcohol-related harm.

-Members of Children’s Parliament were invited to become investigators for an alcohol-free childhood.
-The children supported Children’s Parliament staff to deliver 10 workshops with other children in their schools/settings.
-Participants explored their experiences of where children see alcohol, what impact their experience of alcohol has on children, what children think about an alcohol-free childhood, and what would need to change to ensure that children are not affected by alcohol-related harm.
+In 2019, Members of Children’s Parliament were invited to become investigators on the subject of an alcohol-free childhood.
+Alongside Children’s Parliament staff, the child participants co-delivered 10 workshops with other children in their schools/settings.
+Participants explored their experiences of alcohol, including where children see alcohol, what impact alcohol has on children, what children think about an alcohol-free childhood, and what would need to change to ensure that children are not affected by alcohol-related harm.

-Participating Edinburgh schools are Sighthill Primary School, Stenhouse Primary School and St. John’s Primary School, Portobello.
+Participating Edinburgh schools were Sighthill Primary School, Stenhouse Primary School, and St. John’s Primary School.

 In September 2019, we released the Alcohol-free childhood consultation film and report, outputs that capture the children’s views and voices.
 Watch, read, and download these below: